For those workers who spend their days out on the road or in unfamiliar, remote locations up and down the country, work can be demanding and lonely.

 Feature available on many devices: As the issue of lone working continues to gain prominence, so too has the development of devices and solutions available to protect them.
 There are now dozens of solutions available to best suit lone workers from every industry and with every budget.
 The beauty of the check-in and check-out feature is that it is available on all of these solutions, whether this be the Smartphone app, Man Down device, Identification Card or Anywhere device.
 Choose which solution is best for your workforce and allow them to benefit from this feature.

-Peace of mind for workers and employers: It can be daunting and lonely to spend so many days in different locations with little or no contact with a work HQ.
+A lone worker alarm provides peace of mind for workers and employers: It can be daunting and lonely to spend so many days in different locations with little or no contact with a work HQ.
 This simple system ensures that workers know their safety is being monitored as well as their exact location, so should the worst happen help can be sent to the right place immediately.

 Increased morale and trust among staff: Employees know that they are trusted to complete work alone, whilst knowing they are valued by their employers due to the investment in lone worker protection for their safety.